Xenor-Framework/XenorLuaGenerator/README.md

 ```
 *Use the default template folder provided in this repository, simply move to the same folder where the executable XenorLuaGenerator is.*

+*A showcase docs.json is included so you can test it out!
+Do not use docs.json from this repository, build your own using the executable!*

 #### 2. Generate docs.json and build website

 Run XenorLuaGenerator with arguments specified below to build your website.